How Lighthouse Works

 - Power source: Outlet 12 V / 2 A

 - 5 devices can connect to WiFi at once (can be increased with a dongle or WiFi router)

-- Not Included: Requires a Ku- or C-Band Satellite dish, LNB, and coax cable.
-You can buy one from us, buy one locally, or convert a DIRECTV Slimline dish.
+- Not Included: Requires a Ku-Band satellite dish, LNB, and coax cable.
+You can buy one from us, buy one locally.

 Please check Outernet coverage in your area.
 Your locale's coverage and recommended dish size can be checked using the links below.

 - North America/Caribbean: Ku-band from Galaxy 19 (97º W) (1GB/Day)

 - Europe/Middle East/North Africa: Ku-band from Hotbird 13B (13º E) (1GB/Day)

 - Sub-Saharan Africa: Ku-band from Intelsat 20 (69º E) (1GB/Day)

 You may purchase a 90 cm Ku-band dish in our store, which will provide sufficient service in many areas.
 Dishes may also be purchased locally.